hpi-dhc/devicely/README.md

 empatica_reader.write(path_to_write_files)
 ```

-You can also try this [notebook](https://github.com/hpi-dhc/devicely/blob/main/example.ipynb) with examples.
+You can also try this [notebook](https://github.com/hpi-dhc/devicely/blob/main/example.ipynb) with examples or check our binder:
-The example data you can get by cloning [this repository](https://github.com/hpi-dhc/devicely-documentation-sample-data) or check our binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hpi-dhc/devicely/HEAD) (don't forget to upload the example data)

+The example data can be obtained by cloning [this repository](https://github.com/hpi-dhc/devicely-documentation-sample-data).

 ## Quick Start